huggingface/data-is-better-together/README.md

 This project aims to bootstrap the creation of more domain-specific datasets for training models.
 The goal is to create a set of tools that help users to collaborate with domain experts.
 Find out more in the [Domain Specific Datasets README.](domain-specific-datasets/README.md)

+### 4. DPO/ORPO datasets for more languages

+Currently, many languages do not have DPO datasets openly shared on the Hugging Face Hub.
+The DIBT/preference_data_by_language Space gives you an overview of language coverage of DPO datasets for different languages.
+At the time of this commit, there are 14 languages with DPO datasets available on the Hugging Face Hub.

+The goal of this project is to help foster a community of people building more DPO datasets for different languages.
+Find out more in this [DPO/ORPO datasets README](dpo/README.md).

 ## Other guides

 The Data is Better Together community has created several guides to support efforts to create valuable datasets via the open source community.
 Currently, we have the following guides: